 Students are not simply test scores and enrollment numbers at Lansing: They are whole people with a range of needs.
-At this school, we understand the need to create a community of learners that are inclusive, kind and restorative.
+At this school, we understand the need to create a community of learners that are inclusive, kind, resilient and restorative.
 We believe in directly teaching these skills to our students each and every day.

 Here is how we do it:

 TIER 1: Tier 1 strategies are practiced with every child, every day.
 Some of these strategies include:

 - A morning meeting time for 15 minutes at the beginning of the day focused on connecting as a community, greeting each other, setting goals for the day and previewing the day's events.
 This helps everyone been seen, check in with their peers, set a common purpose and create a predictable environment for learning.

 - We have had extensive teacher training in HEARTS, a trauma-informed program that helps us learn how to learn form and manage students who have experienced trauma.

 TIER 2: Tier 2 strategies are practiced with students who need additional support.
 Some of these strategies include: